learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Introduction_to_make_and_Makefiles.md

 #### Advantages
 - ```make``` is everlasting: It was first developed in 1976 and it's not going away any time soon.
 It provides a simple, standardized way to write projects that has stood the test of time, and is still widely used.
 - ```make``` is platform independent: Makefiles specify the commands needed to build targets, and the commands themselves are usually shell commands or calls to compilers and interpreters that can be execute on different platforms.
 Additionally, with variables you can define commands for compilers and tools, as well as using conditional statements to change them based on environment variables or other conditions, making it easy to to switch compilers/tools based on the platform/environment.
-- ```make``` make encourages you to record your code: The modular nature of Makefiles encourages you to record each step you make, enabling you and others to reliably reproduce the entire process.
+- ```make``` encourages you to record your code: The modular nature of Makefiles encourages you to record each step you make, enabling you and others to reliably reproduce the entire process.
 You are essentially mapping out a directed acyclic graph of your project with Makefiles.
 - ```make``` allows for easy and reliable CI: By providing a Makefile with common ```make``` targets like ```build```, ```compile```, ```lint```, and ```test```, you can start writing your project  Your CI will execute your ```make``` targets, deleting your generated files and rebuilding from scratch to test.
 You can then utilize other more modern dependency managers or script runners under the hood.
 - ```make``` functions off of timestamps: timestamps are built into approximately every filesystem, so you don't need to store extra metadata or do any further checks.